We earn commissions from links on this site.

 • Malware Protection 100% 100%

-Norton has the best protection, excellent privacy features, and a great price.
-It’s the best antivirus with a firewall.
+Norton has the best anti-malware protection, excellent security features, and a great price.
+It’s the best antivirus with a firewall of 2025.

 Try it risk-free, thanks to its 60-day return policy.

-Bitdefender is the second best antivirus software with firewall of 2023
+Avast is the second best antivirus with a firewall of 2025

 Ranked #2 of 28 antivirus